Don Rutherford: Rugby career

 During that time Rutherford won his first four caps for England in the 1960 Five Nations tournament and appeared against South Africa at Twickenham in January 1961.
 He played an outstanding game for North East Counties against the All Blacks in January 1964.

 At the end of the 1963–64 season Rutherford joined Gloucester.
 He made his debut for Gloucestershire in November 1964 and was selected for the first of the 1965 Home Internationals, scoring the winning points in a surprise win against France 9–6.

 He was an ever-present for England in the Five Nations in 1964–65 and 1965–66.

+During his period at Gloucester, he was appointed as senior master in charge of PE, rugby and swimming at Wycliffe College in nearby Stonehouse.

 He was selected to tour Australia and New Zealand with the British Lions.
 He played in the first of the two Internationals against Australia but on the New Zealand leg of the tour he broke his arm playing against Manuwatu, which required a metal plate and had to be flown home.
 He played once more for England against New Zealand in 1967.

 Rutherford had a successful season for Gloucester and Gloucestershire in 1967–68.
 He captained the club, playing with remarkable consistency and scoring over 300 points.
 He broke his arm again playing for the Barbarians against Newport in April 1968 and he was advised to retire from the game.